GalKJ/Zaizi_Monty_Hall_Challenge/README.md

 ### The Monty Hall problem.

 Some useful sources to introduce you to the problem are below.

 - https://www.youtube.com/watch?v=7u6kFlWZOWg
 - https://www.youtube.com/watch?v=9vRUxbzJZ9Y

+---

+### User Stories

+- The user wants to pick a door.
+- ... to have the goat revealed.
+- ... to stick with their door (the user will only ever stick).
+- ... to see if they win or lose.
+- ... to choose how many games to play.
+- ... to play manually or automatically.
+- ... to have their wins and loses recorded and visible.